babel/website/website/blog/2018-07-19-whats-happening-with-the-pipeline-proposal.md

 ### [Smart Pipelines](https://github.com/js-choi/proposal-smart-pipelines/)

-Smart Pipelines takes the idea of the placeholder to its logical conclusion, enabling it to manage partial application as well as arbitary expressions in a pipeline.
+Smart Pipelines takes the idea of the placeholder to its logical conclusion, enabling it to manage partial application as well as arbitrary expressions in a pipeline.
 The above long chain would be written thus:

 ```js
 promise